 As a Christian parent you want your children to engage in Scripture and read their Bibles, but how do you teach them to do that?
-In this video, Jonathan Pitts explains that producing a love of the Bible in your kids may have more to do with how you act as a parent and less to do with what you teach them.
+In this video, author and executive pastor of Church of the City, Jonathan Pitts, explains that producing a love of the Bible in your kids may have more to do with how you act as a parent and less to do with what you teach them.

 The entire video is above, and the complete transcript is below.